-Client: The British Council for World Design Capital Helsinki
+Client: The British Council for the World Design Capital Helsinki

 Site: Suvilahti, Helsinki (2012)